rohanghauri/testGit/assignment1/readme.txt

 This assignment is for practicing the test unit and test case suite in Java.
+I have used eclipse IDE to write the code.